Roberto Lecaros

-Roberto Lecaros Venegas (11 August 1944 – 29 April 2022) was a jazz musician and composer of music for film, theater, and popular music.
+Roberto Lecaros Venegas (11 August 1944 – 29 April 2022) was a Chilean jazz musician and composer of music for film, theater, and popular music.
 He played wind, string, and keyboard instruments, including the violin, double bass, trumpet, cornet, flute, piano and accordion.
 He was one of the patriarchs of the Lecaros family of musicians.

 Biography

 At the age of three, he began studying violin and at the age of five, he entered the National Conservatory of Music of the University of Chile.
 In 1958, he discovered jazz when he saw the Goodway Jazz Band play at a university dance.
 Its director, the clarinetist Juan Sillano, invited Lecaros to play the tuba, initiating him into jazz.
 Lecaros went on to lead the band, playing the cornet, making the arrangements and exercising his musical direction.

 In the 1960s he created and participated in various musical groups, notably: Village Trio, Chilean Jazz Messengers, and was part of various Hot Club (Gypsy Jazz) groups playing the violin.

 At the end of the 60s he created the first group of Funky de Chile with Mario Lecaros, Pablo Lecaros and Jaime O'Ryan.

 At the beginning of the 70s he accompanied various groups of Bossa Nova and Jazz, highlighting groups with Octavio Espinoza, Nelly Sanders, Nene Lecaros, Carmen Barros, Luz Eliana, Fresia Soto, Malú Gatica and Sonia la Única.

 In 1972 he participated together with the group "Swingteto" in the first jazz concert held at the Municipal Theater of Santiago de Chile.

 In 1975 he traveled to Peru where he cooperated in various popular music projects.
 In 1976 he moved to Bolivia where he performed as the first double bass in the orchestras "Sinfónica de la Paz" and "Orquesta de Cámara del Teatro Municipal", he also carried out teaching activities of various instruments and theoretical branches at the Conservatory of La Paz.
 At the same time, he formed groups such as the Harlem group and Hot Club de la Paz, interpreting jazz and popular music.
 At this time he participated in the La Paz and Cochabamba Jazz Festival.